AmiraZidi/AmiraZidi/README.md

 I work primarily with the **JavaScript/TypeScript ecosystem**, building applications across the full development lifecycle — from frontend architecture and backend APIs to databases, deployment, optimization, and production troubleshooting.

+🎯 **Currently seeking a 6-month PFE internship starting February 2027**
+📍 Based in Tunisia · Open to **Europe, remote, hybrid, and international opportunities**

 ---

 ## ⚡ About Me